 - Contact tracers have identified several recent cases that have resulted from travel, either local residents traveling out of area, or residents' family members traveling to Humboldt County from out of area. - Contact tracers have identified gatherings-especially small family/friend gatherings-as a highrisk environment for positive cases. - Contract tracers have identified the county's schools as potential high-risk areas for COVID-19 spread, and have enacted very specific mitigation protocols in coordination with district officials. - Contact tracers have identified non-compliant positive cases and/or non-compliant "close contacts" as a dangerous source of COVID-19 spread.
-Tracers have recently begun meeting with representatives from Humboldt General Hospital's screening clinic to ensure a clear and uniform message regarding isolation/quarantine. - Contract tracers have identified an increase in asymptomatic cases, which means that the virus is being spread without the knowledge of infected persons.
+Tracers have recently begun meeting with representatives from Humboldt General Hospital's screening clinic to ensure a clear and uniform message regarding isolation/quarantine.
+The county is also working on a campaign specifically designed to encourage interaction with the tracers. - Contract tracers have identified an increase in asymptomatic cases, which means that the virus is being spread without the knowledge of infected persons.